anaevf/CI-Decoding-project/notebooks/README.txt

 *** TO DOWNLOAD FILES: ***
 1. Go to the file you want to download.
-2. Click it to view the contents within the GitHub website.
+2. Click on it to view its contents within the GitHub website.
 3. In the top right, right click the Raw button.
-4. Select the option to save as... and save the file where you want. =)
+4. Select the option to save as... and save the file where you want to save. =)

+The html files look funny (source code) on the website, but once you download them they look nice and clean to read.